Filter Options

 Where should I go on a 10-day safari in Uganda?

 “The most popular 10-day Uganda safari itinerary loops from the capital Kampala (or nearby Entebbe International Airport) through the far west.
 This loop can be covered in a clockwise or anticlockwise direction, neither of which has a strong advantage over the other.
 However, given that many people are quite stressed about gorilla trekking (how tough will it be and will they definitely see gorillas?), clockwise is possibly preferable as it allows you to do this activity close to the start of your holiday.
-Following the loop in a clockwise direction, it’s worth spending a night at Lake Mburo NP, which is home to giraffe, zebra and plenty of different types of antelope.
-Your next stop is almost certain to be at either Bwindi Impenetrable or Mgahinga Gorilla NP, the two places in Uganda that offer gorilla trekking excursions.
-From here, you can head north to Queen Elizabeth NP, possibly doing a game drive in the Ishasha sector to search for tree-climbing lions, and almost certainly taking a boat out onto the wildlife-rich Kazinga Channel.
-If you want to track chimps, this can be done in Kalinzu Forest or Kyambura Gorge, both of which border Queen Elizabeth, or further north in Kibale NP.
-Further north still, Murchison Falls NP is flowed through by the mighty Nile River and offers a great combination of game drives and boat trips.
+Following the loop in a clockwise direction, it’s worth spending a night at Lake Mburo National Park, which is home to giraffe, zebra and plenty of different types of antelope.
+Your next stop is almost certain to be at either Bwindi Impenetrable or Mgahinga Gorilla National Parks, the two places in Uganda that offer gorilla trekking.
+From here, you can head north to Queen Elizabeth National Park, possibly doing a game drive in the Ishasha sector to search for tree-climbing lions, and almost certainly taking a boat out onto the wildlife-rich Kazinga Channel.
+If you want to track chimps, this can be done in Kalinzu Forest or Kyambura Gorge, both of which border Queen Elizabeth, or farther north in Kibale National Park.
+Farther north still, Murchison Falls National Park is flowed through by the mighty Nile River and offers a great combination of game drives and boat trips.
 On the drive back to Kampala, a day visit or overnight stop at the excellent Ziwa Rhino and Wildlife Ranch is recommended.”

 2